Our Blog

 • A speech impediment

-• The jaw shifts when the child opens or closes the mouth
+• The child’s jaw shifts when he or she opens or closes the mouth

 • The child is older than five years and still sucks a thumb